RuslanBashirov/social-links/README.md

  - server port
  - database's _url, username and password_
  - logging levels and path to logs
+ - percent levels of minimum and maximum user interactions

 Run main method of SocialLinksApplication class or deploy social-links.jar
 ## Usage